The Jackbox Party Pack: The Jackbox Party Pack 2 (2015)

 The Jackbox Party Pack 2 was released for Microsoft Windows, macOS, PlayStation 3, PlayStation 4, and Xbox One on October 13, 2015.
 The Nintendo Switch version was released on August 17, 2017.

 Fibbage 2 is for 2–8 players.
-As compared to its predecessor, Fibbage 2 introduces new sets of questions and the ability for the audience to vote on answers which can provide an extra scoring boost to the players.
-A new option called the Defibrillator permits players to delete all of the answers except one and the truth of the selection for one question.
+As compared to its predecessor, Fibbage 2 introduces new sets of questions and the ability for the audience to vote on their favorite answers.
+A new option called the Defibrillator permits players to remove all of the answers except the right answer and one of the remaining answers for one question.

 Earwax is for 3–8 players.
 In each round, one player is selected as the judge and is given a choice of five prompts.
 The prompt is presented to the other players, and these players are each given six random sound effects.
 Each player then selects two of the sound effects, in order, as a reply to the prompt.
 The judge player selects which combined sounds make the most humorous or fitting answer, and that selected player earns a point.
 The first player to earn three points wins.

 Bidiots is for 3–6 players.
 It is a spiritual successor to Drawful.
 Players start by drawing images for randomly-assigned categories.
-Players then use in-game money to bid on these images as if at an art auction, trying to be the highest bidder for the image that matches specific categories, if they bid until they couldn't anymore, they get the image and the artist of the image earns money.
-Players can use screws (similar to the You Don't Know Jack franchise) to force other players to bid, and if players run out of money, they can take out a predatory loan to try to compete through the rest of the game.
-After the number of lots allotted (8 for 3 players, 10 for 4 players, 12 for 5–6 players) the images the player bought give them more money.
-The player with the most money at the end wins, unless one or more players take out three predatory loans, which make them lose money.
+Players then use in-game money to bid on these images as if at an art auction, trying to be the highest bidder for the image that matches specific categories that correspond to their money values.
+Players can use screws (similar to the You Don't Know Jack franchise) to force other players to bid, and if players run out of money, they can take out a predatory loan which must be paid back at end of the game.
+After the number of lots allotted the value of the images the players purchased are tabulated, and the player with the highest net worth wins.